 Sounds a bit like a twist on rumaki?
-I first tasted this classic Spanish appetizer at a wonderful restaurant in Los Angeles, called AOC, that specializes in tapas.
+I first tasted this classic Spanish appetizer at a wonderful restaurant in Los Angeles, called a.o.c., that specializes in tapas.
 At once sweet, smoky, and salty, the little brown nuggets are a crowd pleaser, the perfect pick-up nibble to offer with cocktails.–Diane Rossen Worthington

-- 18 pieces Parmesan cheese, each about 1 inch by 1/4 inch
+- 18 pieces Parmesan cheese (or substitute dry Sonoma Jack or pecorino Toscano) each about 1 inch by 1/4 inch

-6 slices apple-cured bacon, each cut into thirds
+- 6 slices apple wood-cured bacon each cut into thirds

 - 1 bunch parsley stems removed, for garnish (optional)

 - Preheat the oven to 450°F (230°C).

 - Using the tip of a paring knife, slit each date along one side and carefully remove and discard the pit.
 Insert a piece of Parmesan into each slit.
 (To make small shards of Parmesan cheese, cut them from a wedge of cheese with a sharp knife.)
 Wrap a piece of bacon around each stuffed date and secure it with a toothpick.
 Place the dates on a rimmed baking sheet.
 (You can cover and refrigerate the stuffed, wrapped dates for up to 24 hours.
 Return to room temperature before baking.)

 - Bake for about 5 minutes, or until the bacon on top is crisp.
 Using tongs, turn the dates and bake for another 5 minutes, or until the bacon is crisp.
 Transfer the dates to a double layer of paper towels to drain.